Depictions of nudity: Classifications and disputes

-Advertising
+Displays of nude artworks in museums may sometimes be a subject of controversy.
+In response, a museum may showcase only relatively tame statues or paintings, leaving more provocative works to commercial galleries.
+According to art historian Kenneth Clark, a fine work of art may contain significant sexual content but without being obscene.
+Art historian and critic Frances Borzello observes that twenty-first-century artists have abandoned the ideals and traditions of the past, choosing instead to create more confronting depictions of the unclothed human body.
+In the performing arts, then, this means presenting actual naked bodies as works of art.

+Whether or not pubic hair is acceptable in art has not been consistent among different cultures and over time.
+In the West, pubic hair has been typically absent from fine art up until the last few centuries or so, but was rather common in pornography.
+Today, this trend has been reversed.

+Activism and advertising

+Liberty Leading the People is an artwork by Romanticist painter Eugène Delacroix commemorating the Revolution of July 1830 in France.
+It features a partially nude goddess or allegory of liberty, wearing a Phrygian cap that had become the symbol of liberty during the first French Revolution of 1789, holding aloft the French tricolor, and leading citizens from all walks of life to overthrow King Charles X. This painting is sometimes mistakenly believed to portray the French Revolution.
+It is arguably the best known early depiction Marianne, the personification of the French Republic.

+Neoclassical sculptor Hiram Powers earned his fame for The Greek Slave, a statue that not only inspired some poetry, but also the abolitionist and women's rights movements in the United States.

 In modern media, images of partial and full nudity are used in advertising to draw attention.
 In the case of attractive models this attention is due to the visual pleasure the images provide; in other cases it is due to the relative rarity of such images.
 The use of nudity in advertising tends to be carefully controlled to avoid the impression that a company whose product is being advertised is indecent or unrefined.
 There are also (self-imposed) limits on what advertising media such as magazines will allow.
-The success of sexually provocative advertising is claimed in the truism "sex sells."
-However, responses to nudity in American advertisements have been more mixed; nudity in the advertisements of Calvin Klein, Benetton, and Abercrombie & Fitch, for example, has provoked negative as well as positive responses.
+The success of sexually provocative advertising is used to justify the truism "sex sells"—now commonly accepted and utilized by advertisers.
+Nevertheless, some cultures (such as France) are more receptive to the use of sexual appeal in advertising than others (such as South Korea).
+In the United States, responses to nudity has been mixed.
+Nudity in the advertisements of Calvin Klein, Benetton, and Abercrombie & Fitch, for example, has provoked negative as well as positive responses.

 An example of an advertisement featuring male full frontal nudity is one for M7 fragrance.
 Many magazines refused to place the ad, so there was also a version with a more modest photograph of the same model.